Images and text in this post may contain affiliate links which, if a purchase is made from those sites, I may earn money or products from the company.

 |Genre||LGBT, Young Adult, Romance|

 17-year-old junior, Simon, has a very ideal life.
 His older and younger sister he has strong bonds with, his corny, but very much in love parents, are doting, though only suffocating sometimes, and he has the best friends.
-Alex he has known since he was 4, Leah since middle school, and the newest friend Abby?
+Nick he has known since he was 4, Leah since middle school, and the newest friend Abby?
 Despite her just transferring in at the beginning of the year, she has quickly become one of his favorite people.

-Yet, what ruins this nearly perfect life is that while Alex, Leah, and Abby are free to date, and there is a bit of competition for Alex, there isn’t anyone for Simon.
+Yet, what ruins this nearly perfect life is that while Nick, Leah, and Abby are free to date, and there is a bit of competition for Nick, there isn’t anyone for Simon.
 Well, there are girls who’d love to date him but… he’s gay.
 On top of that, he is gay and currently in the closet.
 Not in terms of, still questioning or anything like that.
 After 3 girlfriends, he knows for sure.
 It is just, with Simon not wanting things to drastically change over nothing, coming out has never been something he felt he needed to do.

 However, with him learning there is another gay kid at school, who goes by Blue, on top of the ones which already exist, he finds himself curious about this person who anonymously outted themselves.
 In fact, they have so many back and forth e-mails, it is like they are the girl who never left the shore talking to the man she met once and writes to as often as possible.
 Think The Notebook – the movie, I can’t speak for the book.